tainangao/Coursera_Capstone/README.md

 5. plot the choropleth using **Folium library**

 #### Part 2: Clustering
-1. download and explore the dataset
+1. download and explore `newyork_data.json`
-   - load and explore the data
+   - load and explore the data.
+Create a dataframe called `neighborhoods`
-   - slice the original dataframe and create a new dataframe of the Manhattan data, called `manhattan_data`
+   - slice `neighborhoods` and create a new dataframe of the Manhattan data, called `manhattan_data`
    - get the latitude and longitude values of Manhattan using **GeoPy library**
    - create a map of Manhattan with neighborhoods superimposed on top using **Folium library**
-2. explore Neighborhoods in Manhattan
+2. explore neighborhoods in Manhattan
    - get nearby venues for all the neighborhoods in Manhattan using **Foursquare API**.
      Name the dataframe as `manhattan_venues`.
 It has 3328 venues and 339 unique categories
 3. analyze each neighborhood